cvxpy/cvxpy/_sources/examples/machine_learning/lasso_regression.rst.txt

 ~~~~~~~~~~~~~~~

 We generate training examples and observations that are linearly
-related; we make the relationship *sparse*, and we'll see how lasso will
+related; we make the relationship *sparse*, and we’ll see how lasso will
 approximately recover it.

 .. code:: python